ronnyml/snowplow-wiki/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 )
 ```

-The `event_json` must be a Python dictionary with two fields: `schema` and `data`. `data` is a flat dictionary containing the properties of the unstructured event. `schema` identifies the JSON schema against which `data` should be validated.
+The `event_json` is represented using the SelfDescribingJson class.
+It has two fields: `schema` and `data`. `data` is a dictionary containing the properties of the unstructured event. `schema` identifies the JSON schema against which `data` should be validated.

 For more on JSON schema, see the [blog post] [self-describing-jsons].